Forel–Ule scale

 The color scale of 21 different colors can be created using either a set of liquid vials or a set of color lighting filters in a white frame.

 The classic Forel-Ule Scale uses a set of liquid vials of multiple colors.
 Together, the liquid vials represent a standardized color palette created by using a set of small transparent glass tubes containing colored water by adding different concentrations of stable inorganic salts.
-By mixing different chemicals (distilled water, ammonia, copper sulphate, potassium-chromate and cobalt-sulphate) a standard color scale is produced in a set of numbered vials (1-21).
+By mixing different chemicals (distilled water, ammonia, copper sulfate, potassium chromate, and cobalt sulfate) a standard color scale is produced in a set of numbered vials (1–21).
 The set of vials is then compared with the color of the water body.
 The result is a color index for the water body which gives an indication of the transparency of the water and thus helps to classify overall biological activity.
 The color graduations correspond to open sea and lake water colors, as they appear to an observer ashore or on board a vessel.
 The method is often used in conjunction with the Secchi disk submerged to half the Secchi depth, so that the color can be judged against a white background.

 A set of color lighting filters against a white background can also be used as a Forel-Ule scale, called a Modern FU plastic scale.
 High-quality lighting filters of many colors are combined with one another to create the 21 colors of the traditional Forel-Ule Scale when viewed against a white background, such as white plexiglass.